VirtoCommerce/vc-module-skyflow/README.md

 #### Import vault schema
 1. **Sign in to Skyflow Studio.**
 2. On the home screen with the list of vaults.
 Select `Add vault`-> `upload vault schema`
-3. Upload the schema from [vaultSchema.json](./docs/media/vaultSchema.json)
+3. Upload the default vault schema [vaultSchema.json](./docs/media/vaultSchema.json)